 - Object Tracking Sound Plus (OTS+)

 The Samsung Q950TS boasts a seriously beefed-up sound system that uses eight drivers in a six speaker array.
 The result is a 4.2.2-channel layout with two speakers on either side at the top, two at the sides towards the bottom, two on the underside firing downwards, and a pair woofers built into the rear of the chassis.

 The integration of the speakers is seamless, hidden behind a pattern of tiny holes in the outer edge of the TV cabinet.
 The sound quality is certainly impressive, with an open soundstage and plenty of amplification.
-However, the demos we experienced were conducted using a stand-mounted Q950TS, raising the question of how wall-mounting would affect the woofers at the rear.
+However, testing was conducted using a stand-mounted Q950TS, raising the question of how wall-mounting would affect the woofers at the rear.

 When you first setup the TV, there is a sound optimisation feature that sends out test tones and measures them using built-in microphones.
 The Q950TS also applies its AI-enhanced brain to its acoustic capabilities, using audio spatial intelligence to analyse the signal and environment, thus allowing it to deliver an improved sonic experience.

 There's also Active Voice Amplifier, which detects ambient noise in the room and automatically adjusts vocal clarity accordingly.
 Another new audio feature is Object Tracking Sound Plus (OTS+), which uses the eight drivers built into the TV to deliver a bigger soundstage with greater width, height and dimensionality.
 The audio is analysed and processed using the available speakers to create sounds that are aligned with the location of specific images on the screen.